HousniEL/App_Desktop_GestionRH/README.md

-### Application Desktop pour la Gestion des Ressources Humaines réaliser en Java par la bibliothèque d'interface JavaFX .
+### Desktop application for Human Resources Management realized in Java by the JavaFX interface library .

-#### Elle permet de faciliter les procédures de 3 fonctions essentielles des ressources humaines :
+#### It facilitates the procedures of 3 essential human resources functions :
-1. Gestion de recrutement
+1. Recruitment management
-1. Gestion de planning
+1. Planning management
-1. Gestion de compétences (évaluation des compétences)
+1. Competency management (competency assessment)

-#### Technologies utilisés :
+#### Technologies used :
 1. Lombok
 1. JFoenix
 1. SQLite JDBC